 After pursing Internal Medicine residency at University of Florida and subspecialty training in Endocrinology, Diabetes and Metabolism at Stanford University and Clinics I moved to MUSC in 2006.
 During my first years as an Attending I realised that my education in nutrition had been subpar, and an interaction with a patient suffering from food insecurity changed my path going forward.
 Since then I have pursued nutrition education on my own with a specific focus towards addressing them within the realm of food insecurity in my patients.
 Approximately half of my time is spent in teaching students with the hope of expanding their own nutrition education and their understanding of how that interacts with noted social determinants of health in their patients' lives.

-Dr. Basma Faris is a Board Certified Obstetrician and Gynecologist.
+Dr. Basma Faris is a Board Certified Obstetrician and Gynecologist and Certified Culinary Medicine Specialist.
 Dr. Faris attended the University of California at Berkeley where she received a Bachelor of Science in Nutrition Sciences.
-She went on to complete a Masters of Science in Nutrition at Brooklyn College.
+She went on to complete a Master’s of Science in Nutrition at Brooklyn College and completed the Registered Dietetics Internship at the same.
 She received her medical degree from the Jacobs School of Medicine and Biomedical Sciences of the University at Buffalo in 2009.
 She completed her Obstetrics and Gynecology residency at the Icahn School of Medicine at Mount Sinai.

 Dr. Faris began her career in healthcare as a Registered Dietitian.
 She worked with adults and children to manage chronic health conditions and obesity.
-She developed curricula for group nutrition interventions for children, pregnant women, and adults.
+She developed curricula for group nutrition interventions for children, pregnant women and adults.
 As a resident she published a study on the impact of lifestyle intervention on pregnancy outcomes in obese pregnant women.
-She recently completed her Certification as a Culinary Medicine Specialist.
+She enjoys educating her peers on how to incorporate nutrition into everyday practice and helping patients make healthier choices.
+She has created an online course for physicians titled Culinary Medicine Basics: Nutrition for Busy Physicians.
+She recently conducted a 7 day online patient course: Adopt a Mediterranean Diet for PCOS with Dr. Faris.
+She is the founder of PollyPrep and PollyPrep MD, both aimed at educating and treating people with PCOS using an evidence-based mix of Culinary Medicine and Gynecology.

-She currently practices Obstetrics and Gynecology at Weill Cornell Medicine in NYC.
-Prior to joining Weill Cornell in 2018, she was an Attending at Lutheran Medical Center and Lutheran Family Health Centers, now NYU Langone Brooklyn.
-There she served as the medical student Clerkship Director, as well as Associate Residency Program Director and she led the peer review committee for the department.
+She recently joined The Mount Sinai Health System in New York where she holds the position of Assistant Professor in Obstetrics, Gynecology and Reproductive Science.
+Previously she practiced at Weill Cornell Medicine, and NYU Langone Brooklyn where she served as the medical student Clerkship Director, as well as Associate Residency Program Director and she led the peer review committee for the department.

 Certified on June 6, 2017.